Our Practice

 SPECIAL PROGRAMS

-Open Mondō is an opportunity for Zen students to ask questions and engage in dialogues with a teacher about real life situations and concerns rather than academic concerns.
-Although some schools prefer a formal ceremonious style of mondō, our mondōs are relaxed and informal.
+Open Mondō is an opportunity to ask questions and engage in dialogues with a teacher about real life situations and immediate concerns rather than academic issues.
+Our style of mondō is relaxed and informal.

-Questions are dharma-related but focus on situations that are of immediate significance to our lives.
-They can be asked in real time when we meet on zoom or in person, or they can be sent to Rev. Koyama in advance by email.
+Questions can be asked in real time when we meet on zoom or in person, or they can be sent to Rev. Koyama in advance by email.

 Saturdays from 10:00 am - 11:30 am US EST (16:00 - 17:30 CET)